MariaBRACQUE-TSE2023/Understanding-and-Implementing-Diffusion-Models-for-Image-Generation-on-CelebA/README.md

 This document provides an overview of the project, outlines objectives, details dataset preparation, diffusion model implementation, and image generation.
 References and resources are included.

 ### REPORT.md
-A detailed report on U-Net architectures and diffusion models, including mathematical and practical aspects in image generation.
+A detailed report on U-Net architectures and diffusion models, including mbasic athematical and practical aspects in image generation.

 ## 6. Analysis and Results